 Mark Hazen

-Now I mostly make small bowls and spindle based implements like Dibbers (planting sticks), Muddlers (for mixing drinks) and Spurtles (stir sticks) in my small workshop in Dartmouth, NS Canada.
+Now I mostly make small bowls and spindle based implements like dibbers (planting sticks), muddlers (for mixing drinks) and spurtles (stir sticks) in my small workshop in Dartmouth, Nova Scotia, Canada.

 I love how with turning you can take a hunk of old wood, that furniture builders would reject, and create beautiful (and useful) objects.